Farzat07/youtube-subscriber/README.md

 restarts using systemd services.
 The systemd services are also instructed to restart the data collector and data analyser services if they were interrupted by the `USR2` signal.

+### GitHub CI/CD

+While the above post-receive hook employs **Continuous Integration** by thoroughly testing the code before deployment, and **Continuous Deployment** by deploying the code into production on push, it is not necessarily what comes to mind when a CI/CD pipeline is discussed.

+Many components were missing such as test environment isolation, and both testing and deployment were tightly coupled into the same script.
+Most importantly, **Continuous Delivery** was not employed as there was no build stage or output artifacts.

+This requirement is achieved by the GitHub workflow stored in `.github/workflows/cicd.yml`, which properly builds the react application from jsx to browser-readable js, exports the output as a container (artifact), and then deploys the resulting website to GitHub pages.